Arts by region: Oceania

 Contemporary Papua New Guinean art is notable for its wood carving, drawing and painting.
 Famous visual artists include Mathias Kauage, Timothy Akis and Larry Santana.

 Papua New Guinea is also noted for its varied music styles, from sing-sing to hymns (Blasius To Una), to string pop music (Paramana Strangers) and reggae (Anslom Nakikus).
 Sanguma's music combines traditional and Western inspirations, as does George Telek's.

-Papua New Guinea's first published poet was Allan Natachee; the country's first published novellist was Sir Vincent Eri.
+Papua New Guinea's first published poet was Allan Natachee; the country's first published novelist was Sir Vincent Eri.